nav-left cat-right

 So what is the big deal with predicting the end of the world?
 Why all the concern and excitement?

 The fruit of that tree is fear.
 Some people want to make others afraid, and some people want to be afraid.
-As it says in Answers From Silence, “People do what they do in life, whatever that might be, in order to feel alive.”
+Answers From Silence says, “People do what they do in life, whatever that might be, in order to feel alive.”

 I honestly believe that there are much better ways to feel alive than going into a panic.
 I encourage you to seek them out.

-As it says in Answers From Silence, “Anticipation has no value.”
+Answers From Silence says, “Anticipation has no value.”

 –J.C.